Essential barrier height and a probabilistic approach in characterizing potential landscape: Introduction

-The result in Theorem \ref{thm:2} can be generalized to potential functions that have any finitely many local minima.
-In this case, besides the uniqueness of saddle points and the degeneracy conditions in {\bf (U2)}, the potential function $U$ is also assumed to satisfy a generic condition that $U$ has different potential values and depths corresponding to the different local minima.
+In the general setting of multi-well potentials, in addition to the degeneracy of the critical points and the uniqueness of the saddle, as specified in {\bf (U2)}, the potential function $U$ is also assumed to exhibit distinct potential values and depths corresponding to the different local minima.